 This is the local Marshfield High School leadership club of future Zontians.
 They became officially chartered in Oct of this year.
 We try to facilitate and attend their meetings.
 They are often guests at our luncheons and are invited to take part in many of our service projects listed above.

 Supplying basic school supplies to those in need throughout the public school system within Coos County the club has raised over $25,000 through grants and

 donations which will be spent during the 2008-2009 club year.

 Zonta International seeks to: improve the legal, political, economic, health, educational and professional status of women through service and advocacy; work for the advancement of understanding, goodwill, and peace through a world fellowship of executives in business and the professions; promote justice and universal respect for human rights and fundamental freedoms; be united internationally to foster high ethical standards, implement service programs, and provide mutual support and fellowship for members who serve their communities, their nations, and the world.

 Zontians are executives and professionals decision-making positions willing to contribute to improving the legal, political, educational, professional, economic and health status of women.
 Each club includes members from a variety of occupations and professions.
 To ensure professional diversity within each club, Zonta membership is by invitation.

-Luncheon meetings are held on the first and third Fridays of each month at the Red Lion Hotel in Coos Bay, Oregon.
+Luncheon meetings are held on the first and third Fridays of each month in the Saw Blade Room at The Mill Casino located at 3201 Tremont Street in North Bend, Oregon, Lunch is available for purchase at a cost of $11.80 for lunch buffet with entrée, $8.25 for soup/salad/bread or $2.25 for beverage only, prices include gratuity.
 To learn more about us and how you might join one of the strongest, most active service clubs promoting the advancement of women, come be our guest for lunch.